 In early 2016, Sound Advice was named a top-100 global inclusive education entity by the Zero Project, and exhibited February 10 to 12 at the United Nations office in Vienna, Austria.

-On February 12 Louise Honck from AVuk joined Caroline Carswell to present the auditory-verbal case for inclusive education in the conference panel session 7.2, Creating Accessibility By Using Technology.
+On February 12 Louise Honck from AVuk joined Caroline Carswell to present the auditory-verbal (hearing-speech) case for inclusive education in the conference panel session 7.2, Creating Accessibility By Using Technology.
 At all times, state-funded child hearing and speech services were presented as a human right.